 The smallest glute muscle, located beneath the medius.
 Assists with hip abduction and internal rotation.
 Important for hip stability.

-Best trained by: Same exercises as gluteus medius
+Commonly trained well by: Same exercises as gluteus medius

 Why This Matters